itzmeanjan/photon-beetle/README.md

 ## Testing

-For checking functional correctness & conformance with standard of Photon-Beetle implementation, I use test vectors submitted with NIST LWC submission package.
+For checking functional correctness & conformance with Photon-Beetle specification, I use test vectors submitted with NIST LWC submission package.

 - For testing Photon-Beetle-Hash, I use same input bytes as provided in Known Answer Tests ( KATs ) & match computed digest(s) against provided ones.
 - While for Photon-Beetle-AEAD, I'm using given secret key, nonce, associated data & plain text ( in KATs ) and computing cipher text, authentication tag.
 After that I also attempt to decrypt cipher text back to plain text while checking for truth value in verification flag.
 Finally to ensure conformance, I make sure to check both computed cipher text and authentication tag with given ones in test vectors.